QwikDev/qwik/CONTRIBUTING.md

 - Push your branch to GitHub: `git push origin my-branch`
 - In GitHub, send a pull request to `BuilderIO:main`.

+> If you aren't sure your PR is ready open it as a [draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) to make it clear to the maintainer.

 # Getting started

 If you are using VSCode, you can install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 Once installed you will be prompted to reopen the folder in a container.
 All required dependencies will be installed in the container for you.
 If you're not prompted, you can run the `Remote-Containers: Open Folder in Container` command from the [VSCode Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).